 Access Channel Policies

-This updated version of access 99 policies was approved by the Fargo Access Channel Board on January 10, 2013.
+This updated version of Fargo Access 68 policies was approved by the Fargo Access Channel Board on January 10, 2013.

-The City of Fargo operates channel 99, the “public access channel” broadcast on Cable One in Fargo.
+The City of Fargo operates TV Fargo 68, the “public access channel” broadcast on Cable One in Fargo.
 The city uses the access channel to make available public, educational, and other programming.
 These community access cable channel policies, procedures and rules have been made in accordance with the franchise agreement with Cable One as well as the Federal Cable Act, 47 USC §531.

 In applicable part, §5.4 of the Franchise Agreement in subparagraph D. provides: “The City will be responsible for developing and implementing reasonable rules and procedures relating to its equipment, facilities and programming for the Access Channels, including the scheduling of programming and the use of said Access Channels by the Grantee when not in use for PEG access purposes. …”